ar-nelson/jaspr/readme.md

 themselves, although the values of an object are evaluated as code unless the object is quoted.

-Closures in Jaspr are objects with `$closure` keys.
-Closures are slightly magic;
-a closure's scope can contain self-references, unlike all other Jaspr values.
-To keep cyclical values from leaking into other parts of the program, the `$closure` key cannot be converted to JSON.
+Closures in Jaspr are objects with a special randomly-generated marker key, which stores the closure's scope.
+Closures are slightly magic; a closure's scope can contain self-references, unlike all other Jaspr values.
+To keep cyclical values from leaking into other parts of the program, closures cannot be converted to JSON.

 Functions are closures with a `$code` key.
 A function is executed when it is the first element of an evaluated list.
 The code it contains is evaluated in the